Interana/eventsim/README.md

 * If you set the "damping" factors to zero, then users randomly arrive at the site according to a Poisson (memoryless) process, but with a minimum gap of 30 minutes between sessions.
-* The time between events is given by a log-normal disribution
+* The time between events is given by a log-normal distribution
 * Once a sessions has started, the user will randomly traverse a set of states until the session ends.
 The probability of each state transition (including end of session) depends on the current state.
 * On average, users will behave the same way in a session, regardless of the time of day or day of week